 Students on the waitlist will be contacted via their Citrus College student e-mail address if a seat opens.
-Once notified via the Citrus College e-mail, students will have 24 hours to register for the class through WingSpan.
-Students that miss the 24-hour window to register will be removed from the waitlist.
+Once notified via the Citrus College e-mail, students will have 48 hours to register for the class through WingSpan.
+Students that miss the 48hour window to register will be removed from the waitlist.
 The waitlist stops two days prior to the first class meeting.

-From the first class meeting forward, students will need an add code from the instructor to register for the class.
-Add codes will be issued by the instructors at their discretion.
+From the first class meeting forward, students will need an add code to register for the class.
+Add codes may be issued by the instructors at their discretion.
 Instructors may use the waitlist order to issue add codes.